StraaS/StraaS-stream-service/sections/control.md

 * <a name="callback"></a>**Callback**

-  The `callback_url` passed in for this batch job will be requested when each defined event occurs.
+  The `callback_url` passed in for this batch job will be notified when defined events occur.
-  The registered callback should be a `POST` method HTTP entry.
-The relating information about the job will be included in the HTTP request body (JSON body) as below format.
+  The registered callback URL should be a `POST` HTTP entry.
+The relating information about the job will be contained in the HTTP request body (JSON body) as below format.

   | CB event | meaning | remark |
   | --- | --- | --- |